parsley42/ruby-awstools/README.md

 ## Features
 * Simpler Tags specification; { foo: bar } vs. { Key: foo, Value: bar } (can
 be mixed)
-* Global $Var expansion to the Var: definition from cloudconfig.yaml
+* Variable expansion to get values from global config, cloudformation outputs, etc.
 * $$CidrList will perform intelligent expansion of lists of CIDRs provided in cloudconfig.yaml; see **Resource Processing**